codesoap/httpipe/README.md

-httpipe is a format that allows communicating streams of HTTP requests and responses between processes.
+httpipe is a format that allows communicating and storing collections of HTTP requests and responses.
 It is line based and uses JSON, so that it works well with UNIX tools and is easy to implement with common libraries.

 # Basics